Comparison

 Corply vs Clerky.

 Clerky is the paperwork standard venture lawyers know; Corply is the agent that runs your formation.
-Both end in a venture-ready Delaware C-Corp — the difference is whether you drive a portal or your agent drives the process.
+Both end in a venture-ready Delaware C-Corp.
+The difference is whether you drive a portal or your agent drives the process.

 Side by side